 Shhhhh, Here Is a Great Study Spot!

-College of Education: On the second floor, your student will find desk-like setups along the hallways.
-They have a cubicle-like feel that will give your student enough space to spread out within their own space.
+- College of Education: On the second floor, your student will find desk-like setups along the hallways.
+They have a cubicle-like feel that will give your students enough space to spread out within their own space.

 - Engineering East: Engineering East has a hidden gem of a study spot.
 On the fifth floor, there is an outdoor patio space with a garden.
 Here students who enjoy studying outside can grab a table and get to work.

 - College of Nursing: The College of Nursing has a garden area filled with flowering trees.
 This garden has several rocking chairs, usually filled with studying students.

 - Business Building: The College of Business classrooms are a favorite among my daughter and her friends.
 These classrooms are typically open late and most have large tables and room to spread out.
 If your student times it right, they can grab a cup of coffee or a snack from the small outtakes stand in the lobby before studying.

 - Many students rent hammocks from campus recreation and set them up across campus.

 - Starbucks: There are five Starbucks located within a 3 miles radius of FAU, however the one-off of Executive Center Drive is the best for studying.
 The back half of the Starbucks has many large tables, making it a go-to for students.
 Free wifi.

 - The Seed: Trendy coffee and snack shop off of Palmetto Park Rd

 - Panera Bread: Many students study at the Panera Bread close to campus, about 2 miles from FAU on Federal Highway.
 Panera has a full menu all day and features free wifi and outlets to charge laptops